hhshan21/heyy-doc_react/README.md

 ## Improvements I might make

 1. Add search function for doctors by name
-2. Have a map to indicate the item request location
+2. Not allowing patients to click on "patient appts link"

 # Getting Started with Create React App